Roderen/OCR-Service-API/README.md

 The .NET API acts as the main orchestrator, while OCR and face recognition run as separate services.

+You can get a synthetic documents [here](https://github.com/Roderen/Synthetic-Documents) to test.

 > Face matching alone is not sufficient to verify document authenticity.
 In production, this is typically handled by specialized third-party **document verification / identity verification providers** that offer **document authenticity checks, tampering detection, NFC verification, and liveness detection**.
 Due to limited resources, I decided not to implement the full document verification process from scratch.